markj0hnst0n/fauxdjsmilestoneproj1/README.md

 - Samsung S8
 - Samsung Galaxy Tab S

-### On all Listed Devices the following tests were performed:

-- Home page opened and scrolled to read entire Bio.

-- Audio page opened and scrolled so all content was viewable and mixes tested for audio.

-- Dates page opened and scrolled to ensure all dates, venues and times were readable.

-- Home page opened and scrolled to ensure book now button is readble.

-- Contact page opened and form scrolled so that all parts a viewable.

-- Contact page form submit button clicked and required message returned to ensure form works correctly.

-- Open all pages and check that link tree can be easily viewed at all times.

-- Open all pages and check that social media icons are easily viewed at all times.

-### Google Lighthouse testing documentation in PDF form [here](https://github.com/markj0hnst0n/fauxdjsmilestoneproj1/tree/master/testing_information)
+### Google Lighthouse testing documentation for desktop and mobile for all pages can be found in PDF form [here](https://github.com/markj0hnst0n/fauxdjsmilestoneproj1/tree/master/testing_information)

-#### Links to lighthouse testing docs:

 NB: Speed Testing information on Lighthouse seemed to be variable as it could change depending on time of day.

-## W3C HTML and CSS validators – to test for any Errors in the code
+### W3C HTML and CSS validators – to test for any Errors in the code

 ### Screenshots of final w3c passes